rrealmuto/OoT-Randomizer/README.md

 * New “Full” options for the “Randomize Owl Drops”, “Randomize Warp Song Destinations”, and “Randomize Overworld Spawns” settings that include more types of entrances (based on [#1179](https://github.com/TestRunnerSRL/OoT-Randomizer/pull/1179) and [#1287](https://github.com/TestRunnerSRL/OoT-Randomizer/pull/1287))
 * New “Show seed info on file screen” and “User-configurable message” settings ([#1253](https://github.com/TestRunnerSRL/OoT-Randomizer/pull/1253))
 * New hidden “Generate Vanilla Seed” setting (used for `vanilla` and `fast-vanilla` presets)
-* The “Misc.
-Hints” setting is split into 3 toggles: Ganondorf, Temple of Time altar, and a new feature to disable warp song destination hints
 * New `chaos` hint distribution
 * New presets: `Standard Anti-Weekly Settings (S5)`, `allsanity-casual`, `debug`, `vanilla`, and `fast-vanilla`
 * The setting “Randomize Main Rule Settings” has been removed due to being too difficult to maintain across Dev and Dev-R updates. <https://github.com/fenhl/plando-random-settings> can be used instead.